graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

-Once you finished with installing all the relevant software described in this post I recommend you continue directly with the second (and last) [installation tutorial]() that assists you in installing the R packages required over the course of the semester.
+Once you finished with installing all the relevant software described in this post I recommend you continue directly with the second (and last) [installation tutorial](/post/installing-packages/) that assists you in installing the `R` packages required over the course of the semester.

+And, by the way, if this installation process seems frustrating to you: don't worry, its the only time during the semester you need to install anything;)